GabeScott/standard-works-vault/General Conference/2024 October - Burying Our Weapons of Rebellion.md

 # Burying Our Weapons of Rebellion

-*By D. Todd Christofferson - Of the Quorum of the Twelve Apostles*
+By Elder D. Todd Christofferson - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2024 General Conference*

+>*May we bury—very, very deep—any element of rebellion against God in our lives and replace it with a willing heart and a willing mind.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/10/21christofferson?lang=eng)

 The Book of Mormon records that approximately 90 years before the birth of Christ, the sons of King Mosiah began what would be a 14-year mission to the Lamanites.
-Unsuccessful efforts had been made over many generations to bring the Lamanite people to a belief in the doctrine of Christ.
-This time, however, through the miraculous interventions of the Holy Spirit, thousands of the Lamanites were converted and became disciples of Jesus Christ.
+Unsuccessful efforts had been made over many generations to bring the Lamanite people to a belief in the doctrine of Christ.[^1] This time, however, through the miraculous interventions of the Holy Spirit, thousands of the Lamanites were converted and became disciples of Jesus Christ.

-We read, “And as sure as the Lord liveth, so sure as many as believed, or as many as were brought to the knowledge of the truth, through the preaching of Ammon and his brethren, according to the spirit of revelation and of prophecy, and the power of God working miracles in them—yea, I say unto you, as the Lord liveth, as many of the Lamanites as believed in their preaching, and were converted unto the Lord, never did fall away.”
+We read, “And as sure as the Lord liveth, so sure as many as believed, or as many as were brought to the knowledge of the truth, through the preaching of Ammon and his brethren, according to the spirit of revelation and of prophecy, and the power of God working miracles in them—yea, I say unto you, as the Lord liveth, as many of the Lamanites as believed in their preaching, and were converted unto the Lord, never did fall away.”[^2]

-The key to the enduring conversion of this people is stated in the next verse: “For they became a righteous people; they did lay down the weapons of their rebellion, that they did not fight against God any more, neither against any of their brethren.”
+The key to the enduring conversion of this people is stated in the next verse: “For they became a righteous people; they did lay down the weapons of their rebellion, that they did not fight against God any more, neither against any of their brethren.”[^3]

 This reference to “weapons of rebellion” was both literal and figurative.
 It meant their swords and other weapons of war but also their disobedience to God and His commandments.

-The king of these converted Lamanites expressed it this way: “And now behold, my brethren, ... it has been all that we could do ... to repent of all our sins and the many murders which we have committed, and to get God to take them away from our hearts, for it was all we could do to repent sufficiently before God that he would take away our stain.”
+The king of these converted Lamanites expressed it this way: “And now behold, my brethren, … it has been all that we could do … to repent of all our sins and the many murders which we have committed, and to get God *to take them away from our hearts*, for it was all we could do to repent sufficiently before God that he would *take away our stain*.”[^4]

 Note the king’s words—not only had their sincere repentance led to forgiveness of their sins, but God also took away the stain of those sins and even the desire to sin from their hearts.
 As you know, rather than risk any possible return to their prior state of rebellion against God, they buried their swords.
 And as they buried their physical weapons, with changed hearts, they also buried their disposition to sin.

-We might ask ourselves what we could do to follow this pattern, to “lay down the weapons of [our] rebellion,” whatever they may be, and become so “converted [to] the Lord” that the stain of sin and the desire for sin are taken from our hearts and we never will fall away.
+We might ask ourselves what we could do to follow this pattern, to “lay down the weapons of \[our\] rebellion,” whatever they may be, and become so “converted \[to\] the Lord” that the stain of sin and the desire for sin are taken from our hearts and we never will fall away.

 Rebellion can be active or passive.
-The classic example of willful rebellion is Lucifer, who, in the premortal world, opposed the Father’s plan of redemption and rallied others to oppose it as well, “and, at that day, many followed after him.”
-It is not hard to discern the impact of his continuing rebellion in our own time.
+The classic example of willful rebellion is Lucifer, who, in the premortal world, opposed the Father’s plan of redemption and rallied others to oppose it as well, “and, at that day, many followed after him.”[^5] It is not hard to discern the impact of his continuing rebellion in our own time.

 The Book of Mormon’s unholy trio of anti-Christs—Sherem, Nehor, and Korihor—provide a classic study of active rebellion against God.
 The overarching thesis of Nehor and Korihor was that there is no sin; therefore, there is no need for repentance, and there is no Savior.
-“Every man prosper[s] according to his genius, and ... every man conquer[s] according to his strength; and whatsoever a man [does is] no crime.”
-The anti-Christ rejects religious authority, characterizing ordinances and covenants as performances “laid down by ancient priests, to usurp power and authority.”
+“Every man prosper\[s\] according to his genius, and … every man conquer\[s\] according to his strength; and whatsoever a man \[does is\] no crime.”[^6] The anti-Christ rejects religious authority, characterizing ordinances and covenants as performances “laid down by ancient priests, to usurp power and authority.”[^7]

 A latter-day example of willful rebellion with a happier ending is the story of William W. Phelps.
 Phelps joined the Church in 1831 and was appointed Church printer.
 He edited several early Church publications, wrote numerous hymns, and served as a scribe to Joseph Smith.
 Unfortunately, he turned against the Church and the Prophet, even to the point of giving false testimony against Joseph Smith in a Missouri court, which contributed to the Prophet’s imprisonment there.

 Later, Phelps wrote to Joseph asking for forgiveness.
 “I know my situation, you know it, and God knows it, and I want to be saved if my friends will help me.”

-In his reply the Prophet stated: “It is true that we have suffered much in consequence of your behavior. ...
-However, the cup has been drunk, the will of our Heavenly Father has been done, and we are yet alive. ...
-Come on, dear brother, since the war is past, for friends at first are friends again at last.”
+In his reply the Prophet stated: “It is true that we have suffered much in consequence of your behavior. … However, the cup has been drunk, the will of our Heavenly Father has been done, and we are yet alive. … Come on, dear brother, since the war is past, for friends at first are friends again at last.”[^8]

 With sincere repentance, William Phelps buried his “weapons of rebellion” and was received once more in full fellowship, never again to fall away.